 The implications of these assertions are:

-2. If Calvinism is the Gospel and yet so “difficult to understand,” that implies that the Gospel is complicated and difficult such that only intellectuals can comprehend it and thereby become saved.
+2. Calvinism is the Gospel yet is so “difficult to understand.”
+This implies that the Gospel is so complicated and difficult that only intellectuals can comprehend it and thereby become saved.
 A system that is so esoteric for ordinary Christians can’t be based on God’s Word.
 If the Gospel can only be grasped by the elites, where does that leave the common people?

 3. What is the Gospel?
 Apostle Paul defined it as: “how Christ died for our sins according to the scriptures.
 And that he was buried, and that he rose again the third day” (1Cor.
 15:3-4).
 Nowhere in the New Testament is TULIP taught as the Gospel.

 At no point did the apostles present the Calvinist “doctrines of Grace” to unbelievers (Acts 2:6-11; 3:13-15; 18-21, 26; 4:8-12).
 When the Philippian jailer asked how he can be saved, Paul didn’t reply, “Do you believe in the five points of Calvinism?”
 No, he said “Believe on the Lord Jesus Christ, and thou shalt be saved” (Acts 16:16).
 It wasn’t complicated.